alimcodescalers/G8_testing/docs/test_cases/performance/10_FIO_testing/setup.md

 ## Setup of the Performance Test 2.0

-The Performance test repository can be found on GitHub: https://github.com/gig-projects/org_quality.git

-To start the Performance Test 2.0 we should connect to one of the physical nodes of the environment that needs to be tested.

-To connect to a physical node, follow the steps as described in the section [How to Connect to an OpenvCloud Environment](..\..\Sysadmin\Connect\connect.md).

 When connecting to a physical node the node will not be used during the stress test.
 E.g. When you connect to node 1, tests will run on node 2 and other available nodes.